-The Federal Transit Administration (FTA) has allocated an additional \$2.6 billion in disaster relief funds to the MTA for Superstorm Sandy recovery efforts, bringing the total allocation to MTA of such FTA emergency relief funding to \$3.79 billion.
-The funds, made available through the FTA's Emergency Relief Program, includes \$898 set aside to finance MTA resiliency projects to ensure that transit assets are better able to withstand future storm events.
-These resiliency projects are aimed at protecting all critical MTA assets, including trains and buses, stations, tunnels, and rail and bus facilities from storm surges, flooding, as well as high winds.
+On May 23, 2013, the FTA allocated an additional \$2.6 billion in disaster relief funds to MTA for Superstorm Sandy recovery efforts, bringing the total allocation to MTA of such FTA emergency relief funding to \$3.79 billion.
+The funds, made available through the FTA's Emergency Relief Program, include \$898 million set aside to finance MTA resiliency projects to ensure that transit assets are better able to withstand future storm events.
+These resiliency projects are aimed at protecting all critical MTA assets, including trains and buses, stations, tunnels, and rail and bus facilities, from storm surges, flooding, as well as high winds.
 MTA was previously allocated approximately \$1.2 billion in funding from the FTA for repair and disaster relief work initiated by MTA New York City Transit, MTA Metro-North Railroad, MTA Long Island Rail Road and other MTA divisions.

-Superstorm Sandy recovery and resiliency FTA funding as of May 23, 2013 for MTA is as follows:
+Superstorm Sandy recovery and resiliency FTA funding year-to-date for MTA is as follows: